Projects and Environments

 Render projects enable you to organize your services by application and environment:

-For example, your application might include a static site, a GraphQL backend, a few cron jobs, and a PostgreSQL database.
+For example, one of your applications might include a static site, a GraphQL backend, and a database.
 By adding all of these services to the same project, you can find and manage them more quickly.

-Each service in a project belongs to exactly one environment in that project (such as Production in the screenshot above).
-If you run staging and production versions of your app, you can add each version’s associated services to a different environment.
+Each project has one or more environments (such as Production in the screenshot above).
+If you run staging and production versions of your app, you can add each version’s services to a different environment.

 You can also set environment-specific controls: